Sustainability

 • The Board of Directors discusses and establishes our Group-wide policy related to sustainability encompassing its initiatives for addressing climate change and various plans related primarily to the promotion of climate change countermeasures, and also monitors the status of such initiatives.

-The ERM Committee consists of the General Managers of related departments.
+• The ERM Committee is chaired by an Executive Officer appointed by the Executive Officer in charge of the Management Planning Department after the discussions at the Executive Management Committee established to discuss important matters concerning overall management, and consists of the General Managers of related departments.
 It discusses various matters related to enterprise risk management (ERM) for the Group.
 Material matters concerning risk management, including climate change, are reported to the Board of Directors periodically.

 Climate-related Governance Structure